ikuhamada/state-setup/README.md

-This is the STATE code
+This is the STATE code.

 To set up the environment for the hands-on in the CMD workshop, execute the following command in the home directory: